Juvenile Court Debt

 Youth who are involved in the justice system encounter many consequences, such as probation or out of home placement.
-One aspect of juvenile court involvement that can last well beyond childhood is the financial burden of juvenile court fines and fees.
+One aspect of juvenile court involvement that can last well beyond childhood is the financial burden of juvenile court debt.

 Juvenile court fines and fees can be assessed for a variety of reasons reasons, including confinement, legal counsel and treatment.
 If the youth or family are unable to pay, money can be taken out of their wages or unemployment checks, and they can even be arrested.
 These fees remain on the record until paid, even if the youth is no longer under jurisdiction of the court.

 Fines and fees do not always serve the cause of justice.
 The higher the fine or fee, the more likely it is that it won't be paid.
 Some youth may even waive their right to counsel or plead guilty because they cannot afford attorney fees.
 Youth of color are more likely to be adjudicated delinquent or placed outside the home than their white peers.
 As a result, they are more likely to be negatively impacted by court costs.

 Early in 2020, the National Juvenile Defender Center conducted an assessment of juvenile defense, that included the use of fines and fees in Michigan.
 The graphic below was part of the report, highlighting the many ways in which fines and fees can impact a youth in the justice system.

 The following is a list compiled by the Juvenile Law Center and can be found in its completion here.